 Cash Award and Symposium

-In addition to a cash award of $1,000, recipients of the Prize are invited to Princeton for a weekend in the Spring to participate in a national symposium on race.
-At this Symposium, they will get a chance to meet and learn from other Prize awardees, interact with Princeton students, hear from a Princeton University professor doing research on issues of race, and speak to others engaged in race relations work, and participate in workshops on how to take their work to the next level.
-This year's Princeton Prize in Race Relations Symposium was held April 25-27.
+In addition to an award of $1,000, the 28 recipients of the Prize are invited to Princeton for a weekend in the spring to participate in a Symposium on Race.
+At this symposium, they will get a chance to meet and learn from other Prize recipients, interact with Princeton students, hear from a Princeton University professor doing research on issues of race, and speak to others engaged in racial justice work.
+The Princeton Prize Symposium on Race is held on the last weekend in April and runs from Thursday until Saturday.